Gerdagithub/migrant-info-platform/README.md

 ##### ⚠️ Unfortunately, I forgot to save the proxy configuration used on the [hosting.com](https://hosting.com/hosting/vps-hosting/unmanaged/linux/#plans) server — it is not included in the repository.
 ##### ⚠️ This feature is no longer active because I don't want to pay for the VPS 😅
+##### 🧩 The chatbot runs on the university server because my personal laptop isn’t powerful enough to handle AI workloads.

-## University Server and Local Laptop Communication
+### University Server and Local Laptop Communication
 The chatbot service (running on my university server) and the Django/React services (running on my local laptop) communicate via ngrok.
 The free plan is sufficient for this prototype, although it is slightly inconvenient since the public URL changes with each session.